 Monthly webinars bridging neurodivergence and the dog industry

-The monthly Wise Up Webinar is a monthly, low-cost webinar series (£9) created to support neurodivergent dog people and dog professionals.
+The monthly Rise Up Webinar is a monthly webinar series created to support neurodivergent dog people and dog professionals.

 Each month, we explore a different topic that sits at the intersection of neurodivergence, dogs, and the dog industry.
 Some sessions focus on helping dog professionals make their services more inclusive, while others support neurodivergent handlers, owners, and professionals to better understand their own needs, challenges, and strengths.